-Philadelphia 76ers, Joel Embiid agree on a max contract extension: source
+Philadelphia 76ers, Joel Embiid agree on five-year, $148-million contract extension

 With his social media savvy and dominant offensive game, Embiid has become an instant fan favourite in Philadelphia.
 He's recently been spotted at Eagles games cheering on winning kicks and been caught on tape by fans running the city streets and playing late-night tennis.

 But his popularity hasn't matched his production.
 The Sixers slapped him with minutes restrictions in his rookie season, even when he was healthy.
-The Sixers also held Embiid out for at least one game in back-to-back sets and his limited playing time was one reason he was not a strong enough candidate to win Rookie of the Year.
+The Sixers also held Embiid out for at least one game in back-to-back sets and his limited playing time was one reason he wasn't a strong candidate to win Rookie of the Year.
 He averaged 20.2 points and 7.8 rebounds last season.

 He helped the Sixers win eight of 10 games in one stretch in January, a stunning run for a team that won 10 games the previous season.

 Embiid had 32 points and seven rebounds in a Jan.
-27 game against Houston and has not played or practiced since his he was hurt.
+27 game against Houston and hasn't played or practiced since his he was hurt.

 Embiid had adopted "The Process" as a nickname and was introduced as such as part of the pregame lineup festivities.
 Embiid waves his arms and exhorts fans to get louder as they chant "Trust the Process!"